guava-mc/terraform-check-unused-variables/README.md

-  -r                   flag to run check unused variables recursively on all directories from root dir --check-only         flag to only check for unused vars, not remove them --verbose, -v        flag to show verbose (debug) output
+  -r                   flag to run check unused variables recursively on all directories from root dir --check-only         flag to only check for unused vars, not remove them --verbose, -v        flag to show verbose (debug) output --quiet, -q          flag to hide all non-error output. overrides verbose
 ```

 # example .pre-commit-config.yaml